2024 Solar Incentives Guide for Morro Bay, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To more fully understand how the ITC could apply to your situation, contact your local Morro Bay solar panel installation expert and ask for more information.
+To more fully understand how the ITC may apply to your situation, call your local Morro Bay solar panel installer and ask for more information.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-Under the new program, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, can qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives